shabin5785/Golang_notes/README.md

 - go lang playground to live check the code working..

 - generally semi colons are not inserted by user.
 They are automatically inserted by compiler. we can add semi colons if we need them or to help the compiler.

+- firt line in the go file needs to be the package declartion.
+Then comes the import statement. then the main function that needs to run.